TangatBaktybergen/Pi/PiCamera/README.md

 The code is taken from Randomnerdtutorials.com

 Before accessing your camera , make sure the legacy camera support is enabled on your raspberry pi.
 Check or change through "sudo raspi-config" > Interface options > Enable legacy camera support > reboot your Pi.

+Save the file as .py python file and to run on shell write : pythone3 "yourPyFileName".py Then go to your browser on PC and do previous steps!